DiscoBiscuit99/yaksay/README.md

 Running the command `yaksay` in the terminal will spawn the default yak saying "Mooh!".
 The program can of course also be run with a custom input string, like `yaksay "Hello, World!"`.
 (Be aware that it might be required to prepend a backslash to exclamation marks like so '\!').

 It is also possible to pass custom ascii to the program to be output instead of the default yak.
 This can be done with command `yaksay -f path/to/file.*` (the asterics denoting that file type doesn't matter).
+To print helpful information, run the program with the `-h` flag.
+An extensive table of commands and related behavior can be found below.

 ## Command - Behavior table